Stewartsl17/Kickstarter_Challenge/README.md

 ### Challenges

 Overall, there were not many issues with the data set that we used to conduct our analysis for Louise.
-The first challenge of the data was that some projects couldn't be initally utilized because of the lack of backers for some campaigns despite every campaign having a goal.
+The first challenge of the data was that some projects couldn't be initially utilized because of the lack of backers for some campaigns despite every campaign having a goal.
 This led to the data set having errors, which we had to convert to zeros.
-The second challenge that we encountered while doing analysis was having to do multiple transfomations for different columns of data.
-In order to specifically look at plays, we had to seperate the parent category (Theater) from the subcategory (plays).
-Furthermore, in order to look at the correct dates of campaign launches, which we intitally formatted as Unix timestamps, we had to convert them into human-readable dates.
+The second challenge that we encountered while doing analysis was having to do multiple transformations for different columns of data.
+In order to specifically look at plays, we had to separate the parent category (Theater) from the subcategory (plays).
+Furthermore, in order to look at the correct dates of campaign launches, which we initially formatted as Unix timestamps, we had to convert them into human-readable dates.
 Also, to inspect look further into dates grouped into months, we had to convert launched dates into months using the month formula.

 ### Conclusions based on Launch Data

 Based on the launch date data that was analyzed, we can conclude the following:

 * Starting a Kickstarter campaign for theater-related events in May has the widest margin of success, followed by February.
-* Conversely, starting a campaign in Decemeber has the highest chance of failure.
+* Conversely, starting a campaign in December has the highest chance of failure.

 ### Conclusions based on Goals